julientinguely-da/cips/cip-00XX/cip-00XX.md

 While more complex approaches to minimize contention would be possible, e.g., defining a clear order in which SVs should attempt to process a given task that is determined based on some task identifier, the implementation complexity of that does not seem to be justified.

+### Risks and mitigations

+If for some reason an automation trigger ends up overloading with too much contention and causing cascading failures, the SV application allows [pausing individual triggers](https://github.com/hyperledger-labs/splice/blob/8c6506cd4fa76d30254cab3cbe823b344ea933bc/cluster/images/sv-app/app.conf#L71).
+It can also be specified using the `ADDITIONAL_CONFIG*` environment variable.

 ## Backwards compatibility